deepin-community/lua-unit/doc/index.rst

     Assert that a given number is NOT *-0*, according to the definition of IEEE-754_ .
     If provided, *extra_msg* is a string which will be printed along with the failure message.

-    Be careful when dealing with *+0* and *-0*, see :ref:`MinusZero`
+    Be careful when dealing with *+0* and *-0*, see MinusZero_

 .. function:: assertAlmostEquals( actual, expected [, margin=EPS [, extra_msg]] )

     **Alias**: *assert_almost_equals()*

-    Assert that two floating point numbers are equal by the defined margin.
+    Assert that two floating point numbers or tables are equal by the defined margin.
     If margin is not provided, the machine epsilon *EPS* is used.
     If provided, *extra_msg* is a string which will be printed along with the failure message.

+    The function accepts either floating point numbers or tables.
+Complex structures with nested tables are supported.
+Comparing tables with assertAlmostEquals works just like :func:`assertEquals` with the difference that values are compared with a margin instead of with direct equality.

     Be careful that depending on the calculation, it might make more sense to measure the absolute error or the relative error (see below):